-- adhering to the College's Child Safety and Wellbeing Policy and upholding the CECVs Commitment Statement to Child Safety, which the College adopts, at all times - taking all reasonable steps to protect children from abuse - adhering to the Student Positive Behaviour Policy - treating everyone in the College community with respect - taking into account the needs of all children and students - listening and responding to the views and concerns of children particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children (for example, by never questioning an Aboriginal or Torres Strait Islander child's self-identification) - promoting the cultural safety, participation and empowerment of children with culturally and linguistically diverse backgrounds (for example, by having a zero-tolerance for

-- discrimination) - promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - ensuring as far as practicable that adults are not alone with a child.
-Where this is unavoidable, ensuring appropriate safety measures are in place and records taken - reporting any allegations of child abuse to the Principal or Deputy Principal Student Engagement, Development and Empowerment (designated Child Safety and Wellbeing Officer) or member of the College Leadership Team - reporting any child safety concerns to the Principal or Deputy Principal Student Engagement, Development and Empowerment (designated Child Safety and Wellbeing Officer) or member of the College Leadership Team - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the school's reportable conduct policy - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual offence by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct - encouraging children to 'have a say' and participate in all relevant College activities where possible, especially on issues that are important to them
+- adhering to the College's Child Safety and Wellbeing Policy and upholding the CECVs Commitment Statement to Child Safety, which the College adopts, at all times - taking all reasonable steps to protect children from abuse - adhering to the Student Positive Behaviour Policy - treating everyone in the College community with respect - taking into account the needs of all children and students - listening and responding to the views and concerns of children particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children (for example, by never questioning an Aboriginal or Torres Strait Islander child's self-identification) - promoting the cultural safety, participation and empowerment of children with culturally and linguistically diverse backgrounds (for example, by having a zero-tolerance for discrimination) - promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - paying particular attention to the needs of students with disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, international students and lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) students - ensuring as far as practicable that adults are not alone with a child.
+Where this is unavoidable, ensuring appropriate safety measures are in place and records taken - reporting any allegations of child abuse to the Principal or Deputy Principal Student Engagement, Development and Empowerment (designated Child Safety and Wellbeing Officer) or member of the College Leadership Team - reporting any child safety concerns to the Principal or Deputy Principal Student Engagement, Development and Empowerment (designated Child Safety and Wellbeing Officer) or member of the College Leadership Team - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the school's reportable conduct policy - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual offence by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct - encouraging children to 'have a say' and participate in all relevant College activities where possible, especially on issues that are important to them.